Google as a data controller

 Our Platforms Program Policies prohibit the use of products like Ad Manager and Ad Exchange to pass any information to Google that Google could use or recognize as personally-identifiable information.
 This would include, for example, end users’ email addresses or phone numbers.

 Each ad request on a publisher’s site or app will share certain data from the user’s device, for instance the user’s IP address will be shared with Google.
 An ad request on a web page will also share existing cookies or cause new cookies to be set (depending on the user’s browser settings).
 For details of the cookies we use, see Types of cookies used by Google.
 If a publisher uses publisher provided IDs (PPID), these will also be shared in an ad request.
 In mobile apps, ad requests will share advertising identifiers.
-Location data may also be shared, where available.
+Location data may also be shared, where available, in accordance with Google Publisher Policies.

 Subject to Ad Manager and Ad Exchange policies, publishers and buyers may also upload some data (such as audience lists), enter free-form text into certain fields, and provide publisher and buyer data (for example, during publisher account creation or report scheduling).

 Google does not use data from publishers' sites to create publisher-specific audience segments or use data entered into the Ad Manager and Ad Exchange UI to inform bidding by other Google products (Google Ads, Display & Video 360).
-For Ad Exchange-eligible inventory, the publisher can control through the Ad Manager and Ad Exchange UI whether Google Ads and Display & Video 360 can serve relevant ads using: (i) non-signed-in data from its sites (learn more); and (ii) signed-in Google data from its sites (learn more).
-Further, Ad Manager and Ad Exchange data is never shared with Google’s media sales teams (e.g. YouTube or the Google Display Network) for purposes of competing against our Ad Manager and Ad Exchange publishers.
+For Ad Exchange-eligible inventory, the publisher can control through the Ad Manager and Ad Exchange UI whether Google Ads and Display & Video 360 can serve relevant ads using: (i) non-signed-in data from its sites (learn more about blocking ads by user-based data); and (ii) signed-in Google data from its sites (learn more about turning on Google signed-in, cross-device personalized ads).
+Further, Ad Manager and Ad Exchange data is never shared with Google’s media sales teams (for example, YouTube or the Google Display Network) for purposes of competing against our Ad Manager and Ad Exchange publishers.
 Google’s designation as a controller does not change this position.

 What is the data used for?